homemadearcade/zero/BACKLOG.md

 IDEAS

-Jump Only - control scheme ( allows controlling during jumps only ) Allow changing the rotation speed for Vehicle/Direction
+Jump Only boolean ( allows controlling during jumps only ) Allow changing the rotation speed for Vehicle/Direction

 ---